Does the pupil need bi-lingual subject teaching to learn Norwegian?

 The pupil attends a group specially adapted for language training.
 These groups are at selected schools.

-The local school refers the pupil to the language center "Språksenteret", which in turn refers the pupil to a group suitable for the pupil's age and level.
+The local school refers the pupil to the language centre "Språksenteret", which in turn refers the pupil to a group suitable for the pupil's age and level.
 If the pupil (aged 15 years or older), the pupil's parent(s) or legal guardian(s) do not accept a group specially adapted for language training, the pupil will attend an ordinary class at the local school.

 Specially adapted language-training groups